dmccreary/graph-systems-thinking/docs/glossary.md

 * Also known as: Negative feedback

+#### Canonical Schema

+A standardized official approved way to represent data on-the-wire as it moves between computer systems.

+The process of converting non-standardized representations of data is to perform [Schema Matching](#schema-matching) and [Schema Mapping](#schema-mapping).

 #### Causal Loop Diagrams
 Diagrams that show the dynamic relationship of sub-components of Systems where changes in the state of any component have causal impacts on other components of the system.